Plyometric Training: Boosting Strength & Coordination

 -

-Lack of joint stability: If your knees buckle inwards during landing (valgus position), you risk injuries.
+Lack of joint stability: If your knees buckle inwards during landing (valgus position), you risk injury.
 Pay attention to active axial stability during every plyometric training session.

 -